 We’ve been trying to find an appropriate analogy for the mouth feel – it is like trying to move through water quickly – it just does not happen easily.
 The mouth feel is oily with a generous degree of viscosity.
 The palate delivers a rich concentrated (very satisfying) meld of both flavor and sugar.
 If you enjoy rich dessert wines where the focus is on intense flavor, sugar, and viscosity, take note – this is one of the more intense wines of this kind that we have come across in the Napa Valley.

-Tastings were held for several years in a completely renovated 1947 bungalow located in the south part of St. Helena but this tasting room has since closed due to a change in use request by their former landlord and are now held in their sister winery, Jessup Cellars in Yountville (appointment needed for tasting Handwritten wines, but not the Jessup Cellars wine).
+Tastings were held for several years in a completely renovated 1947 bungalow located in the south part of St. Helena but this tasting room has since closed due to a change in use request by their former landlord and are now next to their sister winery, Jessup Cellars in Yountville (appointment needed for tasting Handwritten wines, but not the Jessup Cellars wine).

 Note: a tiny stand alone house next door to the Jessup Cellars tasting room now serves as the current location for tasting the Handwritten Wines.
 This is temporary and merely a part of the evolution over the years towards having their own dedicated space.